stevensblueprint/backend_challenge_spring_2024/project/README.md

 Use the following command to start the database client:
-	docker run -it --rm postgres psql -h <IP address of database> -U postgres
+	docker run -it --rm postgres psql -h <IP address of database> -U postgres Enter the password you set when prompted.

-Create the table using the following code:
+Create the primary table using the following code:
 	CREATE TABLE volunteers (
 				volunteer_id UUID,
 				first_name VARCHAR(255),